-Decrease Tier 4 Engine Idle Time to Reduce Costs and Downtime for Work Truck Fleets
+Decrease Tier 4 Engine Idle Time in Your Work Truck Fleet

 The work truck industry has undergone significant changes with the implementation of Tier 4 engine regulations.
 As a result, some companies have seen an impact on their bottom line — from increased downtime for engine regeneration, to greater fuel costs and more time and money spent on maintenance.